 I quite literally took a trip down memory lane this past weekend.
-I had to work my way around a storm to get their but I was determined to make it to my 20th high school reunion.
+I had to work my way around a storm to get there but I was determined to make it to my 20th high school reunion.
 It doesn’t seem like 20 years could have possibly passed since I walked across that stage and claimed my diploma.

 When I pulled into Fayetteville I breathed a serious sigh of relief.
 Fortunately, I left with enough time to indulge in a little pampering at a local nail shop before heading over to greet my classmates, many of whom I had not seen in 20 years.